Summary

 In this talk, I’ll share how I navigated an unconventional ascent from working in a video game store to becoming Head of Engineering.
 Along the way, I learned to lead often without formal authority, gaining traction through impact, and building diverse teams.
 My journey included traversing different industries, cultures, and roles—all without losing grip on what mattered most: autonomy, authenticity, and trust.

-This session is for senior engineers who want to keep climbing without compromising who they are.
+This session is for engineering leaders who want to keep climbing without compromising who they are.
 You’ll learn:

 - How to chart your own route into technical leadership